Mitsubishi Ki-2: Design and development

-An up-graded version was produced in quantity as the Ki-2-II (Army Type 93-II Twin-engined Light Bomber), with nose turret and semi-retractable main landing gear and powered by two 559 hp Mitsubishi Ha-8 (Army Type 94 550hp Air Cooled Radial) engines.
+An upgraded version was produced in quantity as the Ki-2-II (Army Type 93-II Twin-engined Light Bomber) with nose turret and semi-retractable main landing gear and powered by two 559 hp Mitsubishi Ha-8 (Army Type 94 550hp Air Cooled Radial) engines.

 Operational history

-Although already obsolescent by the time of its introduction, it was used with great success in the counterinsurgency operations of the Pacification of Manchukuo, and as well as limited use in the Second Sino-Japanese War in combat in north China.
+Although already obsolescent by the time of its introduction, it was used with great success in the counterinsurgency operations of the Pacification of Manchukuo, and as well as limited use in the Second Sino-Japanese War in combat in North China.

-Vulnerable to attack by enemy fighters, and replaced by aircraft with greater range and payload by the late 1930s, both versions ended their flying careers in the training role.
+Vulnerable to attack by enemy fighters and replaced by aircraft with greater range and payload by the late 1930s, both versions ended their flying careers in the training role.

-A civilian version of the Ki-2-II named Ohtori (Phoenix) was bought by the Asahi Shimbun newspaper and made a number of long-range record-breaking and "goodwill" flights from 1936 to 1939.
-Registered J-BAAE, it covered the 4930 km from Tachikawa military air base to Bangkok in 21 hours 36 minutes flying time in December 1936, and in early 1939 achieved a round-China flight of some 9300 km.
+A civilian version of the Ki-2-II named Ohtori (Phoenix) was bought by the Asahi Shimbun newspaper and made a number of long-range record-breaking and "goodwill" flights from 1936-39.
+Registered J-BAAE, it covered the 4930 km from Tachikawa military air base to Bangkok in 21 hours 36 minutes flying time in December 1936, and, in early 1939, it achieved a round-China flight of some 9300 km.